Dozens hear case for British republic at ‘naughtiest’ Labour fringe event - NewsBreak

 “I would like her to have been ‘Elizabeth the last’ but there was no moment, there is no fraction, no nanosecond between her drawing her last breath… and the crown falling upon her son the next instant.
 There was no moment when we were allowed to discuss it, even.”

-Dr Tucker said the King may be “less well equipped” to walk the “tightrope of our politics and constitution and ceremony” than his mother.
+Dr Tucker, a specialist in constitutional law at the University of Liverpool, said the King may be “less equipped” to walk the “tightrope of our politics and constitution and ceremony” as his mother.

 He insisted “no political power should ever be held on a hereditary basis”.

-Mr Richards said it was the “right time for scrutiny” following the Queen’s death.
+Mr Richards insisted it was the “right time for scrutiny” following the Queen’s death.

-He added that, in his view, there is nothing “revolutionary” about wanting to live in a republic, claiming “we’re the unusual ones” with a constitutional monarchy in Britain.
+He added that, in his view, there is nothing “revolutionary” about wanting to live in a republic, claiming “we’re the unusual ones” living in a constitutional monarchy in Britain.

 Jenny Rathbone, the Welsh Labour Assembly Member for Cardiff Central, was also in attendance.

-A leaflet provided at the event warned that Britain faces a future with a “white, privileged male” as head of state at least until the end of the century.
+A leaflet provided at the event warned that Britain faces a future with a “white privileged male” at least until the end of the century.

 “There’s little doubt that this will only accelerate calls for an end to the monarchy,” it said.